-- Lenses and permits revenues budget was reduced by \$265,000 as the Electric Forest festival was canceled so the Village did not receive any mass gathering fees. - Unallocated expenditures budget was increased by \$19,350 as the budgets for other expenditures were reduced. - Police expenditures budget was reduced by \$10,000 as the Village worked to reduce costs with the lack of mass gathering fees. - Rothbury Community Center budget was reduced by \$11,700 as the facility was closed for a portion of the year due to the COVID-19 pandemic. - Transfers out budget was reduced by \$80,000 because the McKinley Road project was deferred until next year.
+- Licenses and permits revenues budget was increased by \$320,000 as the Electric Forest festival returned so the Village received the mass gathering fees. - Unallocated expenditures budget was increased by \$248,000 due to the aforementioned increase in the revenues budget. - Police expenditures budget was increased by \$5,000 to account for rising gas prices. - Capital outlay budget was increased by \$10,000 because there were additional capital items than were initially anticipated being purchased during the year. - Transfers out budget was increased by \$55,000 to assist with the McKinley Road project.